Bhutan: Unique Experiences in the Happiest Country

 The ancient weapon has now become a kind of exercise

 As one of the top concerns during a trip, accommodation plays an important role in a perfect journey.
-The hotels we inspected this time had left us with a great impression.
+The hotels we inspected this time left us with a great impression.
 All three hotels are at fair prices and in great locations.
 The Hotel Tashi Yodeling in Thimphu gives us a panoramic view of the National Memorial Chorten on its coffee bar by the street.
 And when standing on the balcony of the Hotel Lobesa in Punakha, we got to admire the stunning view of the Punakha Valley.
 And we also found there was hot stone bath service in the Gangtey Palace Hotel in Paro, which the scenery of Paro Valley seen in the dining hall made us stay there for quite a long time, unwilling to leave the comfortable moment.

 View from Hotel Tashi Yoedling's coffee bar